jdmichaud/rdicom/NOTES.md

+2022-04-14 Been working on various format translation between binary DICOM, json
+           and xml.
+           This lead to the creation of `dicom_representation.rs` which contains the data structure to represent xml and json.
+           Unfortunately, DICOM defines the xml and json format differently.
+As a consequence we need two slightly different data structure depending on whether we coming from or going to json or xml.
+           The differences are mainly:
+           1. json will represent a DICOM instance as an object which keys are the DICOM tags (xxxx,yyyy) and the values are the attribute content.
+           Whereas xml will treat a DICOM instance as an array where each entry contains its DICOM tag as a field in the dicom attribute.
+As a consequence, a DicomAttribute node can not be represented the same way for json and xml, that is why two object exists: DicomAttribute and DicomAttributeJson.
+           2. json represents sequences as subobject inside the Value field of a dicom attribute whereas xml represents sequences as a particular tag (Item) inside the attribute directly.
+For this reason, the enum entry `Payload::Item` is used to represent sequences in xml and the enum entry `ValuePayload::Sequence` is used for json.
+           Both representation are not compatible with each other even though it is always possible to generate json or xml from both structures but they would not be valid according to the DICOM standard.
+           As a consequence of these discrepencies, translation functions are necessary to go from one representation to another.
 2022-01-08 Add Store and delete and return Not Implemented.
            Been using the following page to recoup info on DICOMWeb: https://learn.microsoft.com/en-us/azure/healthcare-apis/dicom/dicom-services-conformance-statement